 You can earn your Master of Business Administration from a number of schools in the Chicago area.
 However, the MBA program at the University of Chicago Booth School of Business is College Choice’s number one school in Chicago.
 Chicago Booth offers the Full-Time MBA, Evening MBA, Weekend MBA, and Executive MBA.

 The University of Chicago gives you the best of the academic, business, and international worlds.
 Booth’s International Business Exchange Program (IBEP) distinguishes the business school from many others.
 Chicago Booth allows you to take your MBA to the next level with the opportunity to study internationally at one of its 33 partner schools in 20 countries.
-Imagine the possibility of attending schools from Australia, South Africa, Singapore, or China on your resume?

 College Choice Score: 97.75

-Northwestern University Kellogg School of Management is just 15 miles from Chicago in Evanston, IL.
+Northwestern University Kellogg School of Management is just 15 miles from Chicago in Evanston, Illinois.
 Kellogg functions on a cross-disciplinary model that allows for more integration of thought and experiences.
 The school values innovation and entrepreneurship to solve real-world problems.

 Kellogg’s MBA program gives you options.
 You get to determine what kind of MBA experience you want to have, how long you want to be in an MBA program, and what you want to your MBA focus to be.
 The Full-Time MBA is offered in one year or two years.
 There is also a join JD/MBA option that you can complete in three years.
+Core focus areas include:

 Northwestern Kellogg has 37 exchange programs across 20 countries.
 Kellogg MBA students partner with international companies and have access to one of the largest global networks.
 Kellogg School of Management gives you many options to customize your MBA experience.